 For both surveys we planned to include all 10 South Sudan states and all counties within the states, unless they were highly insecure or inaccessible due to environmental barriers.
 Despite ongoing armed conflict, we surveyed all states in 2011, but excluded Unity State in 2015 which was under rebel control and highly insecure.
 Armed conflict and political negotiations slightly changed state and county boundaries, so the total number of counties within the states differed between 2011 (79 counties) and 2015 (85 counties).
-We also subdivided two large
+We also subdivided two large counties in Western Bahr el Ghazal in 2011 and 2015 to better reflect health system management.
+Also, in 2015, we aggregated seven small counties to form four bigger counties in the newly designated, semiautonomous Greater Pibor Administrative Area (GPAA).
+We excluded six counties in 2011 and four counties (plus the nine counties of the excluded Unity State) in 2015 due to insecurity or inaccessibility.
+In total, this study included 75 of 81 counties/subdivisions in 2011 and 71 of 84 counties/subdivisions in 2015 (online supplementary table S1).

 We selected villages and households using a standard two-stage sampling procedure.
-First, we selected 19 interview locations (usually 19 villages) within each county/ subdivision of each state using probability proportional to size sampling23 (2011: n=75 counties×19 villages=1425; 2015: n=71 counties×19 villages=1349, online supplementary table S1).
-We then used segmentation sampling to randomly select households within these villages using a hand-drawn map.
-28 29
+First, we selected 19 interview locations (usually 19 villages) within each county/subdivision of each state using probability proportional to size sampling23 (2011: n=75 counties×19 villages=1425; 2015: n=71 counties×19 villages=1349, online supplementary table S1).
+We then used segmentation sampling to randomly select households within these villages using a hand-drawn map.^{28 29}

 Within households, we used a 'parallel sampling' process^{26 30} to sample eight different client populations, to ensure a sufficient sample size for assessing each one.
-Six client populations were mothers of children: (1) <12 months, (2) 12-23 months, (3) 0-59 months, (4) 0-59 months with fever in the last 2weeks, (5) 0-59 months with diarrhoea in the last 2 weeks, and (6) 0-59 months with suspected pneumonia in the last 2weeks; two others were women and men aged 15-49 years.
-As each population had its own independent sample, the total sample collected in 2011 was 11800 (1475×8 client populations), and 10792 (1349×8 client populations) in 2015.
+Six client populations were mothers of children: (1) <12 months, (2) 12-23 months, (3) 0-59 months, (4) 0-59 months with fever in the last 2weeks, (5) 0-59 months with diarrhoea in the last 2weeks, and (6) 0-59 months with suspected pneumonia in the last 2weeks; two others were women and men aged 15-49 years.
+As each population had its own independent sample, the total sample collected in 2011 was 11 800 (1475×8 client populations), and 10 792 (1349×8 client populations) in 2015.